gmkung/decheem-docs/docs/faq.rst

 IF-ELSE statements are needed when relating between two different subjects in terms of graphs/relations.
 In a set-based expert system like deCheem, this can be bypassed by phrasing everything as a property of a common subject.
 'Situations' is the best choice of subject here, as it keeps everything in the same set-space by allowing anything under the sun to be phrased in terms of situations.
 This allows us to achieve conditionality without resorting to IF-ELSE clauses, and thus also achieves sequence-insensitivity at the same time.

-Why are relational databases not suitable for this?
+Do relational databases fulfil the deCheem design principles?
 --------------------------------------------
 Relation databases do not perform inference out of the box.
 If one were to (mis)use them for performing deduction, analyse 20 different possible situation types would need a table with 2^20 rows.
 This is unscalable and is not what relational databases should be used for.

-Why are graph databases not suitable for this?
+Do graph databases fulfil the deCheem design principles?
 --------------------------------------------
 Graph databases sees things as nodes with fixed relationships. deCheem forms relationships between different nodes based on certain conditions, and the inference engine layer is not native to graph databases.

-Why are decision-trees not suitable for this?
+Do decision-trees fulfil the deCheem design principles?
 --------------------------------------------
 Decision trees are by nature hierachical and operates on branches.
 If an idea in a deep branch has links to another idea in an earlier branch, there is no efficient way to represent that relationship.
 Also, if the definition of a decision point at an earlier branch is changed, the validity of the decisions branches lower down will all be affected, which limits the maintainability of this solution.